Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 which can be parametrized in the form

 if a time-reversal invariance is suggested \cite{5}: here $t$ and $r$ are the transmission and reflection amplitudes, and $\rho=|r/t|^2$ is the dimensionless Landauer resistance \cite{6}.
-For a successive arrangement of scatterers their transfer-matrices are multiplied, so the matrix $T$ for the whole system is represented as a product of $n$ random matrices:
+For a successive arrangement of scatterers their transfer-matrices are multiplied, so the matrix $T$ for the whole system is represented as a product of $n$ random matrices\,\footnote{\,Strictly speaking \cite{13,126}, the matrices $T_i$ are given by the products $T_{\epsilon_i} T_{\delta_i}$, where $T_{\epsilon_i}$ correspond to the point scatterers, while $T_{\delta_i}$ describe the intervals between scatterers.}:

 Let attempt to represent this product in the form $T_0^n$, where $T_0$ is a constant matrix; in fact, it is possible for its Hermitian part.
 The matrix $T$, as any matrix, allows factorization $T=HU$, where $H$ and $U$ are the Hermitian and unitary matrices; the latter conserves the norm of a vector and responds for oscillations, while the former controls a systematic growth or decrease.
 Let define the matrix $T_0$ as